 The thunderous shouts subsided and Sovanna finally had a moment to think, the stifling silence putting her on edge.
 Swallowing hard, she glanced at her guards standing in their red and gold armour, lined up at the flimsy makeshift walls with their fears and concerns wholly on display.
 “Well my bullies,” she said, her voice steely and determined, “We’ve suckled at the teat of Sanshu for years, strutted our colours and thrown our weight around.
 Glorious times though they were, it all comes at a cost.
 It’s time to take our lumps and pay our due.
 Hold the line and follow me orders.
 Sanshu’s fate lies in our hands now, and I’ll not be known as the Guard Captain who lost it.”

 No resounding cheers followed her speech, only a few grim nods and nervous chuckles as they shifted into place.
 Accepting it for what it was, she unlimbered her mace, a gaudy, shiny mass of iron and steel.
-Possible the only Guard captain in history to be without a Spiritual Weapon, she was out of her depth here, no hero or peerless warrior of the Empire.
+Possibly the only Guard captain in history to be without a Spiritual Weapon, she was out of her depth here, no hero or peerless warrior of the Empire.
 She’d grown up in the Trading Square outside the city, working as a washer-woman just like her Ma.
 After beating a few drunk ruffians who targeted her on a lark, she’d been recruited into the Guard and somehow clawed her way up to Staff Sergeant over the years, lording over her bullies like a mother bear, tough and ferocious.
 Now in some twisted joke of fate, she was Guard Captain of Sanshu, standing against the Defiled, against the Butcher Bay Bandits and Yo Ling himself.

 It all seemed so laughable, like a play about an incompetent bungler somehow succeeding despite her inadequacies.
 Well, Mama always said, ‘you make do with the hand you’re dealt’, bless her soul.
 At least she had Gerel and his Bekkies standing at her side, unperturbed by the proceedings.
 There was a true warrior, stronger than any she’d ever met, and his cronies were no slouches either.
 They’d have to be some hardy folk, what with having raised the terrifying Undying Savage.
-She’d seen first hand what that innocent looking boy did to a few dozen hired assassins and hoped Gerel would do to the same to the Defiled.
+She’d seen first hand what that innocent looking boy did to a few dozen hired assassins and hoped Gerel would do the same to the Defiled.
 Smacking the weighty weapon against her palm, Sovanna dug her heels in and waited, ready to fight and die for Sanshu and its people.

 Well… Not all its people, but most of them.